AllanJeremy/something-interesting/README.md

-## Introduction
+## Overview

-The project can be accessed via [doge.allanjeremy.com](https://doge.allanjeremy.com)
+Your task is to create a simple yet functional Friends List system.
+The system should allow users to manage a list of friends through a set of API endpoints (bonus: provide a small React-based home page displaying basic statistics about the users and their friends).

-This project includes 3 things
+This project includes 3 things:

-1. A ReactJS based homepage accessible via the root URL `/` with friend stats
+1. A ReactJS based frontend with friend stats, located in the `client/` directory
-2. Standardized API endpoints for `users` and `friends` accessible via `/api/*`
+2. Backend with standardized API endpoints for `users` and `friends`, located in the `/server` directory
-3. CI/CD & automatic testing & deploys through GitHub
+3. CI/CD & automatic testing & deploys through GitHub, located in the `.github` directory

+### Accessing the project

+- The client side (frontend) of this application is hosted on Cloudflare Pages & can be accessed via [doge.allanjeremy.com](https://doge.allanjeremy.com).
+- The APIs are hosted on Cloudflare Workers & can be accessed via [https://api.aj-doge.workers.dev](https://api.aj-doge.workers.dev/).

 ### Tech Stack